 - AGPCNP Curriculum (2018-19, subject to change): AGPCNP and AGPCNP HIV Curriculum 2018-2019.pdf

-There will be a REQUIRED Advanced Health Assessment Skills lab before the official start date in September 2018.
+There will be a REQUIRED Advanced Health Assessment Skills lab before the official start date in September.
 The dates have not yet been confirmed.
-Until they are, hold every Monday-Saturday in the month of September 2018 beginning Tuesday, September 4th (the day after Labor Day).
+Until they are, hold every Monday-Saturday in the month of September beginning the day after Labor Day.
 There are also additional Thursdays during the Fall quarter that you will need to hold to participate in three additional labs with our health educators.

 All students are REQUIRED to attend MS orientation and the AGPCNP orientation.
 This means matriculated students should not make any vacation, wedding, or work plans in the timeframe listed above.